Phoenixravier/Scala-Mungo/README.md

 # Scala-Mungo
 ## Fifth year six month MEng project at the University of Glasgow.
 Implementation of a typestate checking plugin for Scala.

+## Don't use this yet!
+It isn't finished

 ### Getting the tool
 Warnings: